Golden, Fernie and Invermere resorts among the most expensive in North America - Kimberley Daily Bulletin

+A new survey conducted by TravelMag.com, compared the most expensive ski resorts in Canada and the U.S., with seven B.C. mountains topping the list.

-In a new survey conducted by TravelMag.org, three Canadian ski resorts located throughout B.C. are among the most expensive in all of North America.
-These locations include Kicking Horse at Golden, Panorama Mountain Resort near Invermere and Fernie Alpine Resort.
+Out of the top 30 listed, three Canadian ski resorts are located in the Kootenay region, Kicking Horse at Golden, Panorama Mountain Resort near Invermere and Fernie Alpine Resort.

+Coming in at number 20, is the first B.C. resort and the largest resort in North America to be listed is Whistler Blackcomb.
+It is also the most expensive ski hill in Canada, with a price tag of $1,640 which includes $856 for lodging and $784 for lift tickets.

+At 22 and 23 on the list are Big White and SilverStar respectively, with Kelowna’s home mountain totalling about $1,548, including $1,071 for lodging and $477 for lift tickets and Vernon’s closest resort is $1,513, including $990 for lodging and $523 for lift tickets.

 As they explained it, “specifically, for each resort the average price two guests would have to spend for four nights in a hotel or condo, combined with a pair of three-day ski lift tickets, during the period spanning January to March 2023, was calculated.
 Overall, Canada’s ski resorts are significantly more affordable than those in the U.S.”